 Q: Does All Saints live within its means?

-A: All Saints does live within its means, and each year the Vestry adopts a balanced budget.
-Your pledge made during the annual pledge campaign is critical to establish that budget, as our income projections are based primarily on pledges that we receive.
-If pledges are not received, then adjustments are made in the church’s budget and programming, sometimes during the program year, which is why we close every year in the black.
+A: Yes, All Saints lives within its means, and each year the Vestry adopts a balanced budget.
+Your pledge made during the annual pledge campaign is critical to establish that budget, as our income projections are based primarily on pledges we receive.
+If pledges are not received, then adjustments are made to the church’s budget and programming, sometimes during the program year, which is why we close every year in the black.